MolSSI-Education/python-package-best-practices/_episodes/04-package-structure.md

 ~~~
 >>> import molecool
->>> molecool.build_bond_list(coordinates)
+>>> molecool.build_bond_list()
 ~~~
 {: .language-python}

-If you try and run some of these functions, you may find yourself with an `ImportError`.
+Even with the imports fixed, if you try and run some of these functions, you may find yourself with an `ImportError`.
 This is because the functions can only see the code that has been "loaded" into the module.
 Each set of functions now exists as standalones within their module.

 If we look at our original `functions.py` module, we will see that we had a number of import statements at the top of the file:
 ```